gvwilson/thirdbit/src/fiction/iffy/index.md

 Here—could you give me a hand?"
 Without waiting for an answer
-he handed her a bulky black case with a flip-up handle on its lid and stooped to pick up its two identical twins.
+he handed her a bulky black case with a flip-up handle on its lid and stooped to pick up two others just like it.

 "What—?"
 Iffy started to ask.

 "Ssh!"
 Wales cut her off and looked up at the drone circling overhead.
-Without warning its buzzing stopped and it fell from the sky like a rock.
+Without warning its buzzing stopped and it fell from the sky.

 "Oy, that weren't us!"
 Captain Kerse protested, but it was too late.